sagi770/linkedIn-company-filtering/README.md

 there is something that I didn't implement yet:
 * append add button on preview mode
-* rerender filter on scroll / ajax
+* re-render filter on scroll / ajax

 so feel free to make a pull request ;-)